 It’s a kilometre walk from the parking lot to the trail proper, through gently sloping forest and across a meadow which must look spectacular when covered in summer flowers.
 We opt to do the short loop hike, and turn right at the signpost to approach Fifth Lake first.
 The trail undulates with a few small sharp inclines and descents, and eventually we can see water glinting through the trees on both sides.
 The forest opens up, and on our right is the absolutely magnificent Fifth Lake.
 The green water is so clear and there is a small jetty which just calls out for this Brummie to remove her shoes and dip her toes in the freezing cold water.

-*We wake up to a winter wonderland.
+We wake up to a winter wonderland.
 The snow has settled overnight and the temperature is hovering around the -1 mark.
 It’s going to be cold out on that glacier.
 We pack up our suitcases and Mr Fletche gamely drags them out to the Fletchemobile.
-We pick up a quick breakfast croissant from the cafe when it opens at 9am, and then check out and get ready for our 10am tour.
-We’ve had the Discovery Centre to ourselves all night, and now it’s packed with a largely Oriental crowd.
-In fact, we are the only non-Orientals in the queue.
+Later we’ll be heading back out on to the Icefields Parkway.
+But not just yet.
+We pick up a quick breakfast croissant from the cafe, check out and get ready for our 10am tour.
+We’ve had the Discovery Centre to ourselves all night, and suddenly it’s uncomfortably packed.

 Our tickets are scanned and we’re finally on our shuttle bus.
 Only we have to then get off our shuttle bus as it has no traction and the wheels are turning without us going anywhere.
 We have a little more luck with Bus No 2, and we’re soon making our way up to the transfer station where we alight one of the 22 strong fleet of $1.3 million all-terrain Ice Explorer buses.
 Our driver Paige is funny and engaging as well as being informative and it’s a fun drive out onto the glacier.

 It’s an amazing experience walking out onto the glacier, almost 1000ft thick.
 Unsurprisingly, it’s a bit chilly out on the ice, and the wind is strong.
 We wander around, taking pictures and just gazing at the piercing blue ice field all around us.
 After a short while on the glacier, we are called back into the relative warmth of the Ice Explorer before being transferred back onto a shuttle bus.
 Now, our understanding is that, having purchased both the Glacier Adventure and the Skywalk, we will be taken from the glacier straight to the Skywalk.
 However we are deposited back at the Discovery Centre with no instruction on what to do next.
-We – along with a bunch of confused Orientals – then have to queue once more inside for the next shuttle bus.
+We have to queue once more inside for the next shuttle bus.

 Eventually we get to the Glacier Skywalk, a glass-bottomed platform suspended 918 feet above the Sunwapta Valley.
 There are stunning views of the valley, forest and waterfalls below, and the mountains all around us.
 We’re glad we were patient and completed our adventure by visiting.
 We get the next shuttle bus back to the Discovery Centre and it’s time for us to get back on the road.